Lucy Wilmot Smith: Career

 In 1877, while still young, she took a position under the Lexington School Board.
 In 1881, she was elected teacher in State University, taking charge of the model school as principal.
 For some time, she served as private secretary to Dr. William J. Simmons, who helped her career, speaking often about Smith's worth and helpfulness.
 Though serving as teacher and private secretary, she took up the studies of the normal department and graduated in 1887.
 She financially supported a sister in the university.
 After this sister's graduation she assumed the education, in the same school, of a sister's daughter and that of one of her own brothers.

 In 1884, Smith left the State University and filled a position in Wyandotte County, Kansas.
 Here, she became President of the Sewing Circle of the Wyandotte Baptist Church, also of a society connected with the Methodist Church, and Secretary of the Women's Christian Temperance Union.
 Upon the urgent request of president and trustees, she returned to her old position at State University, September, 1885, where she served as financial clerk and city missionary for the YMCA/YWCA; she also served this body as president.
 She became a Christian, December, 1872, under the influence of Rev. James Monroe, and joined the Baptist Church.

 When the call was made in 1883, by Simmons, for the Baptist women of the State to come together and organize for the benefit of the educational work, Smith became secretary of the organization.
 She was a member of the Board of Managers for years and was Secretary of Children's Hands, an auxiliary of that body.
 She wrote a pamphlet of 13 pages, setting forth the work, constitution, order of business and work children could do to earn their own money.
 The first National Baptist Convention, which met in St. Louis in 1886, listened to a paper from her on "'The Future Colored Girl," which is published in the "Journal" of that meeting.
 She was also elected at that time as Historian of that body, and served it several years as one of the executive committee.
 In 1888, she again appeared before this body with a paper.

-Her newspaper work began in 1884, when she controlled the "Children's Column" in The American Baptist, of Louisville.
+Smith's newspaper work began in 1884, when she controlled the "Children's Column" in The American Baptist, of Louisville.
 In 1887, she accepted a position on the staff of The Baptist Journal of which Rev. R. H. Coles, of St. Louis, was editor.
 She furnished sketches of newspaper writers, among the women of the race, for The New York Journalist, in the interest of artists, authors and publishers, Her work was praised and reproduced in the Boston Advocate (now known as The Jewish Advocate), the Indianapolis Freeman and other papers.
 She edited the department of "Woman and Woman's Work" in Our Women and Children, a magazine of Louisville.